csb21jb/ADautomator/README.md

 The overall intent of this project is to provide a user with a graphical user interface in which you can use the penetration testing evaluation standard (PTES) to create a methodological approach and penetration testing from a graphical user interface written in Python.

 ## This tool will not automatically exploit a vulnerability and should be allowed to use on popular penetration testing certifications such as PNPT and OSCP

-**Currently only crackmapexec works in the toolset so use with caution.**
 ---

 ### Usage